-□ all tables for a particular library.
-For example, when you register a Base SAS engine library in the metadata, you can specify the COMPRESS= option in the Other options to be appended field on the Options for any host tab (see an individual table.
-In SAS Data Integration Studio, SAS tables have a Compressed option that is available from the table properties dialog box.
-To use CHAR compression, you select YES.
-To use BINARY compression, you select Binary.

-"Setting LIBNAME Options That Affect Performance of SAS Tables" on page 88).
-For third-party relational database tables, you can use the Options to be appended field on the Other Options tab (see "Setting LIBNAME Options That Affect Performance of SAS/ACCESS Databases" on page 89).
+💥 Table Loader Properties × General Load Technique N Appings Options Code Precode and Postcode Status Handling Parameters Notes Extended Attributes Loader Additional Loader Options Additional Options Reset to defaults Additional Options Create SYSLAST macro variable: Create the SYSLAST macro variable to hold the name of the output data table.
+Yes • System options: Additional options to include on an OPTIONS statement, separated by spaces.
+COMPRESSS=YES Generate diagnostic messages: Generate code for diagnostic messaging for this step.
+No all tables for a particular library.
+For example, when you register a Base SAS engine library in the metadata, you can specify the COMPRESS= option in the Other options to be appended field on the Options for any host tab (see "Setting LIBNAME Options That Affect Performance of SAS Tables" on page 142).
+For third-party relational database tables, you can use the Options to be appended field on the Other Options tab (see "Setting LIBNAME Options tab (see "Setting LIBNAME Options tab (see "Setting LIBNAME Options That Affect Performance of SAS/ACCESS Databases" on page 143).

-Note: You cannot specify compression for an SPD Engine data library. $\triangle$
+Note: You cannot specify compression for an SPD Engine data library.